scott45/git/README.md

  # CI & CD!

-  - Using CircleCI as the continous integration and continous deployment tool.
+  - Using Jenkins as the continous integration and continous deployment tool.
   - Automated builds support, currently for develop branch.
 This would require adjusting the current development git workflow to make develop branch the only dependance for any deployment.
   - Merging to develop will trigger a build on CircleCI that will run the test and deploy jobs.
   - Environment variables have been set on the CircleCI dashboard.